phetdam/npyglue/doc/npyglue-sil.md

     actually worked fine; we just could not encase it in backticks.

-    so we just decided to drop the typewriter formatting and use "exception handler" as the link text.
+    so we just decided to drop the typewriter formatting and use "exception handler" as the link text. note that using doubld %, e.g. with `%%exception`, Doxygen managed to preserve one %, but this doesn't seem to be expected behavior per the CommonMark standard.
 -->

 * `ndarray.i`, which provides NumPy array SWIG